Experiencing Knee Pain and Treatment Options

 Knee pain is a very common problem.
-If your knee has been bothering you for a while or keeping you from activities you enjoy, the new year is a good time to take action.
-I encourage you to resolve to get the right diagnosis; resolve to take action to relieve the painresolve to live life to the fullest, life pain-free.
+If your knee has been bothering you for a while or keeping you from activities you enjoy, perhaps it is a good time to see a doctor for an evaluation.
+Obtaining the right diagnosis and taking action for pain relief is vital to continue to maintain your independence and active lifestyle.

 Basically, there are two types of knee pain.
 “Acute” pain is what we experience after a sudden knee injury.
 When this happens, people are advised to follow the regimen known as RICE: Rest, Ice, Compression and Elevation.
 They should rest their knee, apply ice on and off, and keep the joint elevated over the level of their heart.
 They may consider using a compression bandage, as well.
 However, if the injury is really bad and one cannot put weight on the joint, it is advisable to go to the emergency room or see an orthopedic surgeon sooner rather than later.

 Chronic Knee Pain

 The other kind of knee pain is called “chronic” because it doesn’t go away.
 It may be worse on some days, but the discomfort is generally ongoing.
 The most common reason for this type of pain is arthritis, which results from wear and tear.

 As the joint damage progresses, it can become increasingly painful, but some simple strategies and good practices could help you feel better.